Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 That this set is syndetic is obvious.
 That this set is not dynamically syndetic is less obvious.
 We leave the discovery of a short argument to the intrepid reader, opting instead to show this as an application of \cref{mainthm_ds_equivalents} below.

 This example raises a question that has appeared explicitly and implicitly in a number of different contexts in the literature: how do we know if a given set is dynamically syndetic?
-The following theorem -- the main result of our paper -- answers this question by giving necessary and sufficient conditions for a set to be dynamically syndetic. \cref{mainthm_ds_equivalents} is proved in \cref{sec_char_of_ds_and_dcs}.
+The following theorem -- the main result of our paper proved in \cref{sec_char_of_ds_and_dcs} -- answers this question by giving necessary and sufficient conditions for a set to be dynamically syndetic.

 \begin{Maintheorem} Let $A \subseteq \N$.
 The following are equivalent. \begin{enumerate} \item The set $A$ is dynamically syndetic.

 \item There exists a nonempty subset $B \subseteq A$ that satisfies: for all finite $F \subseteq B$, the set $\bigcap_{f \in F} (B-f)$ is syndetic.